Louie222/README-Generator/answersText.md

-# README Generator
+#
 ## Description
-README Generator
+Kl
 ## Table of Contents
 //google the code for this
 ## Installation

-//
+   To install this application clone the repository from GitHub: https://github.com/Louie222
 ## Usage

+  To use this program, open your terminal and type npm start
 ## License
 ## Contributing
 ## Tests